lulab/RME/README.md

 #### c.
 Advanced options

-We provided the -pre and -post options to enable the users to select either part for structure prediction.
-This allows to test the importance of integrating RME-pre and RME-post into RME.
+We provided the `-pre` and `-post` options to enable the users to select either part for structure prediction.
+This allows the users to test the importance of integrating `RME-pre` and `RME-post` into `RME`.

 ## Output files